 Liminal Trajectories moves from the astrophysical to the primordial, to the technological.
 The exhibition crosses between field works and laboratory works, from the site of the Murchison Meteorite in North Victoria, to the site of CSIRO, Clayton.
 As part of the ANAT Synapse artist-in-residency, extensive research was undertaken working with the prebiotic material and investigating the phenomena of the meteorite intersecting earth in September 1969.
 Identified as one of the most primitive and profound astronomical bodies, the Murchison Meteorite comprises complex organic compounds, which ultimately forged the building blocks of life.

-Text by Sophie Knezic accompanying the exhibition.
+Text by Sophie Knezic accompanying the exhibition (PDF below).
 Supported through the ANAT Synapse program and CSIRO Advanced Manufacturing, with the assistance of Creative Victoria.
 In collaboration with CSIRO scientists Dr Richard Evans and Dr Helmut Thissen, expanding on the Miller-Urey experiment 1952.